calexil/FightstickDisplay/README.md

 **Linux**
 * Clone the git
 `git clone https://github.com/calexil/FightstickDisplay.git`
-* Make a launcher with fightstick.sh as the start script
+* Make a launcher with fightstick.sh as the start script.
-* Edit the ..theme/layout.json to your liking to get the buttons displaying correctly if they are not
+* Edit the ..theme/layout.json to your liking to get the buttons displaying correctly if they are not.
-* To bring up the menu hit **spacebar**
+* To bring up the menu hit **spacebar**.
 * Enjoy

 **Windoze**